cezarpauna/TestRepoCreation/README.md

 # Local Coffee Shop

+Welcome to our Local Coffee Shop!

+## Description
+This is a simple React application that showcases a local coffee shop menu and welcomes customers.

+## Features
-Welcome to the Local Coffee Shop, where we serve the best coffee in town!
+- Showcase of the best coffee in town

-## Our Menu
+- Menu items:
   - Espresso
   - Latte
   - Cappuccino
   - Cold Brew
   - Pastries

 ## Getting Started
-To run this project locally:
+To run this application, you need to have Node.js installed.

 1. Clone the repository:
    ```bash